Cisco-Talos/clamav-documentation/src/manual/Signatures/BodySignatureFormat.md

 # Body-based Signature Content Format

-ClamAV stores all body-based (content-based) signatures in a hexadecimal format, with exception to ClamAV's Yara rule support.
+ClamAV stores all body-based (content-based) signatures in a hexadecimal format, with exception to ClamAV's YARA rule support.
 In this section by a hex-signature we mean a fragment of malware’s body converted into a hexadecimal string which can be additionally extended using various wildcards.

 ## Hexadecimal format